carpentries-incubator/managing-computational-projects/episodes/06-analysis.md

 In fact, you can also call this function in other scripts.
 It can make sense to produce a file with the functions inside that can be imported into different scripts in case other projects also have similar methods.
 This is known as a package or library.
 This means altering a function doesn't mean searching across every file on every project and changing it dozens of times.

+>
 > ***Case Study***
 >
 > *A postdoc wrote a helpful series of functions for data analysis with neurophysiology recordings.
 The postdoc wrote them as reuseable, and so two PhD students copied and pasted these blocks of code into their code and used it to analyse the data for their projects.*
 >
 > *The postdoc later discovers a better way of writing the functions.
 One PhD student also wants to change the method and so has to search through his files to replace the code.
 The other PhD student wants the old method in some files and the new method in others, and so does not change all of them.
 It is therefore complex to follow the differences in the methods across the projects, and this is very open to errors in typos.*
 >
-> *Instead, the postdoc could have saved his functions as a library and the PhD students can import them into their scripts.
-Now when the postdoc changes the functions these can be saved as a new version and the PhD students can choose which version to import in each case.*
+> *Instead, the postdoc could have saved his functions in the lab's private repo which becomes the master copy and students pull from this.
+With the functions saved in a library the PhD students can import them into their scripts.
+Now when the postdoc changes the functions and saves it to the repo, PhD students can choose to update their version of the functions.
+The students should document which version they have used.*

 The output of analysis code may be statistics results that are reported in a paper, and therefore the steps required to reproduce that are critically important.

-## Communicating Results
+## Figures for Communicating Results

-- What elements are involved

-## Producing figures

 With the analysis complete, data visualisation is usually used to communicate results.
 The code used to produce figures is the next step in the data pipeline.